RichStone/content/fullstack.coach/write-markdown-distribute-everywhere.md

 especially if I have to upload them first, so, in all agility, I do this:

-IMAGE TITLE - markdownlint does not like this:
+IMAGE TITLE - markdownlint does not appreciate this:
 ![]()
 ```